unode/deep-learning-intro/_episodes/02-keras.md

 value the predicted value is.

 For the one-hot encoding that we selected before a fitting loss function is the Categorical Crossentropy loss.
-In keras this is implemented in the `keras.losses.CategoricalCrossentropy` class.
+In Keras this is implemented in the `keras.losses.CategoricalCrossentropy` class.
 This loss function works well in combination with the `softmax` activation function we chose earlier.
 The Categorical Crossentropy works by comparing the probabilities that the